Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 • The iO is more expensive with a retail price of $749 compared to the $499.99 of the Genius AI.

-Every effort is made to ensure the key differences listed are correct, but these differences are subject to change without notice.
-Products and the box contents can be changed without notice and different variants can exist.
+Please note.
+Every effort is made to ensure the differences listed are correct.
+These are subject to change without notice.
+Products and box contents can change and different variants can exist.

 Detailed comparison: what’s the difference between the Oral-B iO and Genius AI?